Skip to content

 sudo apt install elasticsearch

-1. Add Elasticsearch repository references
+1. Add Elasticsearch repository keys using following command:

 rpm --import https://artifacts.elastic.co/GPG-KEY-elasticsearch